 Roma people call this type of longing Lungo Drom, the Long Road.
 In Isabel Fonseca’s fascinating book Bury Me Standing: The [G*psies] and Their Journey, she shares a passage from her interviews with self-acknowledged historical “g*psies” in the Balkans about how they express these feelings through music:

-“Like most [gypsy] songs, they were equally plangent in tone and in subject: they spoke of rootlessness and the lungo drom, or long road, of no particular place to go- and of no turning back.
+“Like most [g*psy] songs, they were equally plangent in tone and in subject: they spoke of rootlessness and the lungo drom, or long road, of no particular place to go- and of no turning back.
 Nostalgia is the essence… and seems always to have been.
 But nostalgia for what? … Perhaps it is the yearning itself which is celebrated, even a yearning for a past one never had (the most powerful kind).
 Such yearning is the impetus to travel.”

 This phenomenon similar to Fernweh is a common thread between other itinerant people around the world, further compounded where political climates and society pushes them on with force.

-I am careful to practice mindfulness and speak gratitude over every arena of my life.
+It isn’t that I am not grateful for my life or a case of “the Grass is Greener.”
+I am careful to practice mindfulness and speak gratitude over every area of my life.
 I am constantly searching for wonder and magic in the small things, wherever I may be.

-Perhaps some day this will change when I find myself at home in the right city or in some hobby.
-Or with another human.
+Perhaps someday this will change when I find myself in the right city or in some hobby, or with another human.
 If I am perfectly honest, I often wish that was the antidote.